domRiddle/ASF/Setting-up.md

 #### **[Windows](https://docs.microsoft.com/en-us/dotnet/core/windows-prerequisites?tabs=netcore2x)**:
 - **[Microsoft Visual C++ 2015 Redistributable Update 3 RC](https://www.microsoft.com/en-us/download/details.aspx?id=52685)** (x64 for 64-bit Windows, x86 for 32-bit Windows)
 - It's highly recommended to ensure that all Windows updates are already installed.
-At the very minimum you need **[KB2533623](https://support.microsoft.com/en-us/help/2533623/microsoft-security-advisory-insecure-library-loading-could-allow-remot)** and **[KB2999226](https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows)**, both already installed if your Windows is up-to-date.
+At the very least you need **[KB2533623](https://support.microsoft.com/en-us/help/2533623/microsoft-security-advisory-insecure-library-loading-could-allow-remot)** and **[KB2999226](https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows)**, but more updates might be needed.
+All of them are already installed if your Windows is up-to-date.
 Ensure that you meet those requirements prior to installing Visual C++ package.

 It's possible that redist package was already installed by some other software/game you're using, but you should still double-check by running the installer to be sure.
 ASF won't run without this dependency being present.